hefestion77/Machine-Learning-MATLAB-/README.md

 # Machine-Learning

-# This is a repository to keep my own files, functions, etc. of Machine Learning, either for MATLAB or Python.
+# This is a repository to keep my own files, functions, etc. of Machine Learning, for MATLAB